jeffyuri7/calcularDV/README.md

 A python software to **calculate the digit checker** of postal labels.

-This is a simple program, which despite being completely usable, does not involve complex programming.
-I developed it to use in the company I work for, but I took the opportunity to apply the development techniques of a complete project.
+I developed this app to use in my company.
+It is simple, but I took the opportunity to apply the development techniques of a complete project.

 ## Install